wix-incubator/Koboshi/README.md

 **NOTE:** As this is a work-in-progress, and is being changed as we get feedback from users, some interfaces might change or be removed at later versions.

 ### Maven
+This library is currently only published for Scala 2.11.x:

 ```xml
 <dependency>